 The Hofstra String Ensembles offer in-depth study and performance of string quartets, string trios, and string duos.
 In addition to examining chamber works, students will also acquire skills needed for successful performance of string chamber music.
 Groups will be formed according to individual levels and experience, and availability for coaching.
 Groups are expected to rehearse outside of classroom time, in addition to weekly coaching with Dr. Sharpe.
 The group will perform at the end of the semester at one of the Music 20 performance opportunities.

 Hofstra Woodwind Ensembles

 Naomi Drucker, Director

-The Hofstra Woodwind Ensembles are open to all woodwind players – flute, oboe, clarinet, bass clarinet, bassoon, French horn and saxophones.
+The Hofstra Woodwind Ensembles are open to all woodwind players – flute, oboe, clarinet, bass clarinet, bassoon, French horn, and saxophones.
 The ensembles include a clarinet ensemble, woodwind quintets, quartets, and trio, depending upon registration.
-Music will be selected to suit the ability of the ensemble and will include works from the classical, romantic and contemporary periods.
-Rehearsals are on Friday, 3 to 4:15 p.m.; a short audition for group placement will take place at the first session.
-Groups will perform in a concert in Monroe Lecture Center Theater at the end of each semester.
+Music will be selected to suit the ability of the ensemble and will include works from the classical, romantic, and contemporary periods.
+Rehearsals are on Fridays from 3 to 4:15 p.m.; a short audition for group placement will take place at the first session.
+Groups will perform in a concert at the Monroe Lecture Center Theater at the end of each semester.